Coaching stock of Ireland

 A wide variety of hauled coaches have been used on the railways of Ireland.
 This page lists all those since 1945.

-Ireland
+Republic of Ireland

 When formed in 1945, CIÉ inherited from its constituents a motley collection of coaching stock from various manufacturers, in equally variegated conditions of repair.
 Although many were over 40 years old they had to remain in service until a programme of replacement could be found.

 CIÉ, which controlled the Republic's railways between 1945 and 1987, and its subsidiary, Iarnród Éireann (IÉ) from 2 February 1987, have made great use of hauled coaches, though in recent years IÉ has turned increasingly to multiple units to replace old locomotives and coaches.
 IÉ and Northern Ireland Railways jointly own the current stock used on the Enterprise service between Dublin and Belfast, with IÉ nominally owning the odd-numbered vehicles and NIR the even-numbered ones, though all share a common Enterprise livery.